slagtermaarten/serializer/README.md

 ## Usage example

-First create a serializer function, define storage location
+First create a serializer function

-    serializer <- genSerializer(saveFolder = 'my-objects')
+    serializer <- gen_serializer()

+The cache folder is set to `saved-objects` in the current working directory of the R session by default.

-Example of a long running function whose results you would want to store/serialize to save future CPU time
+Example of a long running function whose results you would want to store to save future CPU time

     longComputingFunc <- function() {
-      Sys.sleep(4)
+      # Wait 2 seconds
+      Sys.sleep(2)
       return("return value")
     }
-    a <- longComputingFunc())
+    a <- longComputingFunc()

 The first time you run this, the function call will be evaluated.
-The second time, the value that was previously stored in memory will be assigned to `a`
+The second time, the evaluated expression in the right hand side of the assignment will have been stored on disk using `saveRDS` and will be assigned to `a`

     serializer(a <- longComputingFunc())
     print(a)
     # [1] "return value"

-Remove the value to illustrate starting out in a fresh session
+Remove the value to illustrate starting out a new session with regards to `a`

     rm(a)

-This time the value will be read from memory
+This time the RHS of the assignment will be read from memory

     serializer(a <- longComputingFunc())
     print(a)